HarryShomer/LPFormer/README.md

 The parameter `--eps` controls the approximation accuracy.
 If you'd like a better (or worse) approximation of the PPR scores, please adjust `--eps` accordingly.
 Please note that for larger datasets, a very lower epsilon may take a very long time to run and will result in a large file saved to the disk.

-### Reproduce Paper Results
+### Reproduce the Paper Results

-The commands for reproducing the results in the paper are in the `scripts/reproduce_performance.sh` file.
-Please note that for the ogbl-citation2 datasets, over 32GB of GPU memory is required to train the model.
+The commands for reproducing the results on the existing setting in the paper are in the `scripts/replicate_existing.sh` file.
+For the HeaRT setting, they are in `scripts/replicate_heart.sh`.
+Please note that for the ogbl-citation2 and ogbl-ddi, over 32GB of GPU memory is required to train the model.

 ## Cite
 ```
 @article{shomer2023adaptive,
-      title={Adaptive Pairwise Encodings for Link Prediction},
+      title={LPFormer: An Adaptive Graph Transformer for Link Prediction},
       author={Harry Shomer and Yao Ma and Haitao Mao and Juanhui Li and Bo Wu and Jiliang Tang},
       journal={arXiv preprint arXiv:2310.11009},
       year={2023}